-7. A chart of accounts issued by the Commissioner shall be maintained by each private school for the disabled.
-Effective July 1, 2002, a uniform minimum chart of accounts consistent with Financial Accounting for Local and State School Systems, 1990, commonly referred to as Handbook 2R2 and developed by the National Center for Education Statistics, incorporated herein by reference, as amended and supplemented as prepared, published and distributed by the Commissioner for use in the accounting systems of all private schools for the disabled shall be used for financial reporting to the Department.
+7. A chart of accounts issued by the Commissioner shall be maintained by each approved private school for students with disabilities.
+Effective July 1, 2002, a uniform minimum chart of accounts consistent with Financial Accounting for Local and State School Systems 2003, developed by the National Center for Education Statistics, incorporated herein by reference, as amended and supplemented as prepared, published and distributed by the Commissioner for use in the accounting systems of all approved private schools for students with disabilities shall be used for financial reporting to the Department.
 For entities that operate other programs and the total private school tuition expenses are less than 51 percent of the entity's total expenses, the Commissioner may approve the use of an alternative chart of accounts, but the private school shall provide evidence that such chart of accounts may be cross-walked to the prescribed chart of accounts.

 8. If multiple facilities for a private school have been approved, financial information shall be segregated by facility in the bookkeeping records.
-If the private school chooses to charge tuition rates by class type, financial information shall be segregated by class type in the bookkeeping records.
+If the approved private school for students with disabilities chooses to charge tuition rates by class type, financial information shall be segregated by class type in the bookkeeping records.
 Bookkeeping records shall include, but not be limited to:

-i.
+- i.
 Cash receipts journal;

 - ii.
 Cash disbursement journal;

 - iii.
 General ledger;

 - iv.
 Tuition ledger;

 - v.
 Payroll journal; and

 - vi.
 Fixed asset inventory.

-9. An approved private school for the disabled shall maintain documentation to verify all amounts recorded in the general ledger.
+9. An approved private school for students with disabilities shall maintain documentation to verify all amounts recorded in the general ledger.
 Purchase orders shall be prepared in detail to document all payments for goods and services.
 Invoices or cash register receipts shall be attached to their related purchase orders to support all purchases of goods and services.
 Detailed vouchers signed by the payee shall be attached to their related purchase orders to support all payments for personal services, employee mileage reimbursements or any payment for which invoices or cash register receipts are not used.

-10. An approved private school shall prepare a payroll that is supported by an accurate employee time record in a format prescribed or approved by the Commissioner, signed by the employee and supervisor, prepared in the time period in which the work was done and completed at minimum semi-monthly.
-An employee time record shall be prepared for all employees of the private school for the disabled including all administrative employees.
+10. An approved private school for students with disabilities shall prepare a payroll that is supported by an accurate employee time record in a format prescribed or approved by the Commissioner, signed by the employee and supervisor, prepared in the time period in which the work was done and completed at minimum semi-monthly.
+An employee time record shall be prepared for all employees of the private school for students with disabilities including all administrative employees.

-11. An approved private school for the disabled shall prepare a financial report in a format prescribed or approved by the Commissioner each quarter at a minimum for the school year program.
+11. An approved private school for students with disabilities shall prepare a financial report in a format prescribed or approved by the Commissioner each quarter at a minimum for the school year program.
 This report shall be submitted to the school's governing body and its acceptance shall be documented in the minutes of the meetings.

-12. An approved private school for the disabled shall maintain acceptable internal control practices, which include the separation of duties such as the recording and authorizing of checks and purchase approvals.
+12. An approved private school for students with disabilities shall maintain acceptable internal control practices, which include the separation of duties such as the recording and authorizing of checks and purchase approvals.

-13. An approved private school for the disabled shall use the mandated tuition contract prescribed by the Commissioner for each student received from a district board of education.
-The mandated tuition contract may only be revised by the private school for the disabled or the sending district board of education with prior written approval by the Commissioner.
+13. An approved private school for students with disabilities shall use the mandated tuition contract prescribed by the Commissioner for each student received from a district board of education.
+The mandated tuition contract may only be revised by the approved private school for students with disabilities or the sending district board of education with prior written approval by the Commissioner.